CU-ESIIL/Summit_group_2026_3/docs/index.md

     [Edit Team Norms in Markdown](https://github.com/CU-ESIIL/Project_group_OASIS/edit/main/docs/index.md?plain=1#L87){ .md-button target="_blank" rel="noopener" }

 Our team norms:
-Clear communication of bandwidth
-Respect and comfort with individual boundaries
-Team check-in (quick numerical check in before meetings surrounding bandwidth and current state; or pick a color) Open to iteration and consensus-based decision making (can walk things back) Take pause; work in pauses

 - Clear communication of bandwidth
 - Respect and comfort with individual boundaries
 - Team check-in (quick numerical check in before meetings surrounding bandwidth and current state; or pick a color)